History of tennis: The Four Majors

 The four majors or Grand Slam tournaments, the four biggest competitions on the tennis circuit, are Wimbledon, the US Open, the French Open, and the Australian Open.
-Since the mid-1920s they became and have remained the more prestigious events in tennis.Grand Slam – Australian Open Winning these four tournaments in the same year is called the Calendar Grand Slam (a term borrowed from bridge).
+Since the mid-1920s they became and have remained the more prestigious events in tennis.
+Winning these four tournaments in the same year is called the Calendar Grand Slam (a term borrowed from bridge).

 1877: Wimbledon

 The Championships, Wimbledon, were founded by the All England Lawn Tennis and Croquet Club in 1877 to raise money for the club.
 The first Championships were contested by 22 men and the winner received a Silver Gilt Cup proclaiming the winner to be "The All England Lawn Tennis Club Single Handed Champion of the World".
 The first Championships culminated a significant debate on how to standardize the rules.
 The following year, it was recognized as the official British Championships, although it was open to international competitors.
 In 1884 the Ladies Singles and Gentlemen's Doubles Championships were inaugurated, followed by the Ladies and Mixed Doubles in 1913.